 The interface for categories and tags is slightly different.
 For categories, WordPress makes a list with all the ones you have created, whereas with tags, there is only a box to add them.

-Whether you choose to use categories or tags, it depends entirely on your post.
-However, you must keep in mind that every blog post needs a category, but tags are optional.
+Whether you choose to use categories or tags depends entirely on your post.
+However, you must remember that every blog post needs a category, but tags are optional.

 Categories are hierarchical and can have subcategories.
-Whereas tags cannot, they are completely self-contained.
+Whereas tags cannot; they are entirely self-contained.

 Categories are meant for grouping content together.
-Some sites have around 10 main categories on their sites, some have less.
+Some sites have around ten main categories on their sites; some have less.

 The difference with tags is that they only apply to one specific post.
-Most sites can have hundreds of different tags, some of them are shared by many posts, some of them aren’t.
+Most sites can have hundreds of different tags; some are shared by many posts, and some aren’t.

 If we go back to the idea of having a lifestyle and well-being blog, this is how the taxonomies would work if you were to write a recipe post: